swarajkawale019/AtliQ-Hospitality-Analysis/README.md

 ### Projected Impact

 Full implementation of these recommendations could potentially increase revenue by 15-20% (₹255-340M) and improve market positioning within 12-18 months, recovering lost market share in the luxury hospitality segment.

-## Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:

-* **Data period limited to May-July 2022:** Analysis reflects summer season patterns which may not be representative of full-year performance, particularly missing peak winter holiday season (December-January) and business travel patterns during fiscal year-end periods.

-* **"Others" booking platform category aggregates multiple channels:** Without granular breakdown of individual platforms within "others" (41% of bookings), precise commission cost calculations and channel-specific strategies are estimated using industry average commission rates of 15-25%.

-* **Revenue data represents realized revenue only:** Analysis focuses on revenue_realized for successful bookings and doesn't account for partial payments, advance deposits, or ancillary revenue from F&B, spa, and other services which could represent additional 20-30% of room revenue.

-* **Property-level operational costs not available:** ROI and profitability analysis by property is limited without OPEX data; recommendations focus on revenue optimization while acknowledging that high-revenue properties may not always be most profitable if operating costs vary significantly.

-* **Competitive pricing data not included in dataset:** Recommendations for pricing strategies are based on internal performance patterns and industry benchmarks rather than real-time competitor rate analysis, which would provide more precise optimal pricing guidance.

-* **Customer segmentation data limited:** Without detailed guest demographics (corporate vs. leisure, domestic vs. international, first-time vs. repeat), recommendations are broad-based rather than segment-specific, potentially missing micro-optimization opportunities.

 ## Tools & Technologies Used